swiftlang/swift-evolution/NNNN-floating-point-protocols.md

 ## Detailed design

-A new protocol, `Arithmetic`, will be introduced that provides the most basic operations (add, subtract, multiply and divide) as well as `Equatable` and `IntegerLiteralConvertible`, and is conformed to by both integer and floating- point types:
+A new protocol, `Arithmetic`, is introduced that provides the most basic operations (add, subtract, multiply and divide) as well as `Equatable` and `IntegerLiteralConvertible`, and is conformed to by both integer and floating- point types.

+There has been some resistance to adding such a protocol, owing to differences in behavior between floating point and integer arithmetic.
+While these differences make it difficult to write correct generic code that operates on all "arithmetic" types, it is nonetheless convenient to provide a single protocol that guarantees the availability of these basic operations.
+It is intended that "number-like" types should provide these APIs.

 ```swift
 /// Arithmetic protocol declares methods backing binary arithmetic operators,